 You likely pet your dog more than anyone else, and that show of affection can also be beneficial for their health.
 Feeling around your pup’s body lets you determine whether or not your dog has swollen lymph nodes, which can indicate an underlying illness.

-“Swollen lymph nodes in a dog can be caused by an infection, from bacteria, virus, fungus or parasites, inflammation or cancer in the body,” Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, says.
+“Swollen lymph nodes in a dog can be caused by an infection, from bacteria, virus, fungus or parasites, inflammation or cancer in the body,” Dr. Aliya McCullough, Fetch’s on-staff veterinarian, says.

 Where are dogs’ lymph nodes?

 Lymph nodes are part of a dog's lymphatic system, which is responsible for removing excess fluids from dogs' bodies and creating white blood cells that support their immune systems.
 Dogs have several lymph nodes throughout their bodies that are peripheral (which means under the skin) and deep within their chest or abdomen, Dr. McCullough explains.

 It’s normal for pet parents to be unable to feel peripheral lymph nodes, she adds.
 However, you may be able to feel lymph nodes in dogs’ lower jaws (which could be confused with salivary glands, which are under their jaw and can also swell) or on the back of dogs’ knees.

 The size of a dog's lymph nodes depends on where they are located in the body and the size of your pup.
 Therefore, it's a good idea to be aware of what's normal for your dog, so you'll know when they're swollen and can contact your vet as soon as possible.

 “Swollen lymph nodes are typically enlarged and firmer than normal,” Dr. McCullough says.